meshery/meshery/docs/pages/installation/windows.md

 Set the default version to *WSL2*, which will be inherited by any distro you wish to use.

 Enable VM (Virtual Machine) feature:
-Open Powershell in administrator mode and run:
+Open PowerShell in administrator mode and run:

  <pre class="codeblock-pre"><div class="codeblock">
  <div class="clipboardjs">